Why Get a Heated RV Sewer Hose?

 Around the heat cable is a fire resistant thermal insulation that’s made of industrial PVC foam.

-The insulation stays flexible in extremely cold temperatures, doesn’t absorb moisture, and keeps out dust.
+The insulation stays flexible in frigid temperatures, doesn’t absorb moisture, and keeps out dust.

 On the outside of the No Freeze heated RV sewer hose is a durable polyester monofilament woven cover that’s tear and water resistant.